-Given the discussions in relation to the GOPRE clinical outcomes, the Stakeholder Group accepted the suggested redraft above, and this is reflected in the updated draft as agreed by the Policy and Education Committee.
+Given the discussions in relation to the GOPRE clinical outcomes, the Stakeholder Group accepted the suggested redraft above, and this is reflected in the updated draft.

 Staff support and development

 This section drew some comment in group discussion and in written responses.
 This was largely favourable: